deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 ```

-There are a few more vunerable Certificate Templates but for this one we will be focussing on ESC1 - https://posts.specterops.io/certified-pre-owned-d95910965cd2
+There are a few more vulnerable Certificate Templates but for this one we will be focussing on ESC1 - https://posts.specterops.io/certified-pre-owned-d95910965cd2